Dpdl-io/Dpdl-sample-Apps/DpdlSimpleCryptApp.md

 **`func decrypt(string data) return res`**

-The application main entry point 'start.h' loads the Dpdl code 'dpdlSimpleCryptApp.h' as an object an performs encryption/decryption of a test data string.
+The application main entry point 'start.h' loads the Dpdl code 'dpdlSimpleCryptApp.h' as an object to perform encryption/decryption of a test data string.

-The 'TinyCrypt' C library used to implement the embedded C encryption/decryption routines is compiled in memory at runtime by the Dpdl runtime (very fast compile time).
-This makes the application completely cross platform without the need to compile native components.
+The 'TinyCrypt' C library used to implement the embedded C encryption/decryption routines <ins>is compiled in memory at runtime</ins> by the Dpdl runtime (very fast compile time, ca. 69 ms to compile and run the encryption of a string).

+The on-the-fly compilation makes the application completely cross platform without the need to compile native components.